muratk5n/thirdwave/en/README.md

 ---

-Critics love Woke-Cuck but audience doesn't
+Critics like Woke-Cuck but the audience doesn't

 ---